ccook0194/ccook0194/README.md

-# Sr Software Engineer | Javascript, React, Node, Python, C#, PHP ...
+# Sr Python Software Engineer | Javascript, React, Node, Python, C#, ...

 Looking for a seasoned veteran in the tech industry to bring your ideas to life? – I'm Chris, your go-to expert for reliable, high-impact results.